New energy companies are winning customers’ energy experience

 - Custom options

-At the 2017 E Source Forum, we presented our research on the subject.
+At the annual E Source Forum in 2017, we presented our research on the subject.
 Watch an excerpt from the presentation below.

 Although we see shifts in customer expectations across all consumer groups, these traits are most pronounced among younger consumers.
 In the next 15 years, those younger generations will flex their influence and buying power in the marketplace, and older generations will follow suit, adopting and displaying the same preferences.